au-research/ARDC-23-things/things/thing-15.md

 **Consider:** Do you think machine-actionable DMPs will make them more valuable to researchers?
 Institutions?
 Funders?

-Do you have a question?
-Want to share a resource?
-- Post to the [Data Librarians Slack group](https://tiny.cc/data-librarians) to connect with the community.
-- Tweet to [@ardc_au](https://twitter.com/ARDC_AU) using hashtag#23things
+{% include get-help.md %}

 Go to [Thing 16](thing-16.md)
 What are Publishers and Funders saying about data? or to [All Things](index.md)

-## Challenge me

-### Data Management Plans for the Humanities
+{% include challenge.md text="Data Management Plans for the Humanities" %}

 1. First have a look at the [The DMPTool: A Brief Overview 90 sec video](https://www.youtube.com/watch?v=xT1by-p5jUw&feature=youtu.be "DMP overview video")